Spinal stenosis exercise helps you keep those joints gliding smoothly over each other.

 Prevention is the word.
 Take it seriously; really, it can happen to you.
 YOU!
 The first step is to have your low back pain carefully and properly assessed and treated.
 Of course, I have a vested interest and would like to see you consult a chiropractor, but at least see someone you trust who can manage your lower back pain; then start this spinal stenosis exercise.

 This elderly lady could barely walk, so severe was the pain in her back, and the ache and tingling in her legs and feet, when she first came for chiropractic care.
 Yes, she has osteoporosis, and Medicine says that no woman of that age, in her right mind, would consider manipulation.
 It's far too dangerous; they might break your bones.

 Ribs, yes, nine at the last count in thirty five years, I confess.
 Can manipulation fracture vertebrae?
 Absolutely not, and it's the initial treatment of choice for lumbar spinal stenosis, done gently and skillfully; it won't always have a satisfactory outcome, however.

 Notice how the spinal cord is under pressure at the L4 level, low in the back.
 Chronic repeated lumbar facet syndrome injuries have caused serious degenerative changes posteriorally, threatening the cauda equina.

-Extension of her spine caused severe pain down her leg.
+Extension of her lower back caused severe pain down her leg.
 She now comes once a month for chiropractic care, to maintain the progress in her condition, but everything hangs on these spinal stenosis exercises which she does faithfully.
 One and half minutes is all they take.
 She can now walk for half an hour before the pain begins.